 - Campaign Related Lists: add related lists to Salesforce Campaigns that will show all associated marketing assets (forms, landing pages etc.).

-- Marketing Asset Reporting: these related marketing assets will be reportable when pulling campaign reports (I think this will require an admin creating new custom Report Types)
+- Marketing Asset Reporting: these related marketing assets will be reportable when pulling campaign reports (this will require an admin to create new custom Report Types for Engagement History).

 - Collaboration: use Chatter within the app, to finally bring an end to long email chains discussing a campaign.